ydaniv/uijet/README.md

 Defines a class of a reusable component.

-Examples: Pane, Button, List, etc.
+*Examples*: Pane, Button, List, etc.

 #### uijet.Factory